Way of the Samurai 2: Gameplay

 Also, the "Appraise" feature is able to make the swords upgraded more powerful.
 Their effects include addition to attack, defense, durability, tension resistance, or a combination of the above.
 These, however, requires certain conditions to be met, such as number of kills.
 Some special swords are able to be appraised based on their name.

 Reception

-Way of the Samurai 2 was met with mixed reception upon release, as GameRankings gave it a score of 63.09%, while Metacritic gave it 59 out of 100.
+Way of the Samurai 2 was met with mixed or average reception upon release, according to review aggregator Metacritic.

+Ivan Sulic writing for IGN thought it to be a "poorly laid out, incredibly linear game set within the confines of a seemingly nonlinear space".